 If you are a low vision user and you require screen magnification, Sonar has magnification already built in.

-3. an on-screen keyboard for people who have low motor skills and have difficulty using a keyboard.
-(The on-screen keyboard can be used with a mouse or trackball to navigate the keyboard on the screen.
+An on-screen keyboard is ready to go for people who have low motor skills and experience difficulty using a keyboard.
+The on-screen keyboard can be used with a mouse or trackball to navigate the keyboard on the screen.

-If you ever wanted greater involvement with the operating system and assistive technology you currently use, Sonar is for you.
 Join the mailing list and get involved.
-You can ask for feature request and also help to make Sonar better.
+Ask for a feature request and help us make Sonar even better.
 Sonar is sponsored by the Accessible Computing Foundation.
-Come and join the community and take back control of your computing and assistive technology.
+Join our community and take control of your computing and assistive technology today.